-The bank could decide itself on the optimal capital ratio, based on a careful consideration of the trade-off between increasing expected returns and increasing risks.
-If the current capital ratio is viewed as too high, the bank could shrink its capital base through dividend payments or share repurchases.
-Like other major banks, Citigroup has decided to hold more capital than the minimum regulatory standard of 8%.
+As long as the regulatory capital ratio is not binding, the bank could decide on a target optimal capital ratio, based on a careful consideration of the tradeoff between increasing expected returns and increasing risks.
+In other words, this requires a measure of economic capital.
+If the current capital ratio is viewed as too high relative to this target, the bank could shrink its capital base through dividend payments or share repurchases.
+Like other major banks, Citibank has decided to hold more capital than the minimum regulatory standard of 8%.
+Conversely, if the bank thinks it requires more capital, it could issue new shares.